 As the pandemic slashes the global economy, I’ve started journaling and documenting the fertility of the crisis so I can go back to my own behaviour as a consumer look into the long-term changes that Covid-19 will bring upon us.

-PSFK, as always, documents emerging trends very thoroughly.
+PSFK, as always, documents emerging trends (in April 2020) very thoroughly.
 These longer term themes will drive a “great reset” in attitudes, morals and behavior both on a personal and corporate level.
 Businesses that connect with the consumer around these themes will more likely flourish in the next normal:

 - Customer Connection (not simply selling)